JoanDoe11/Java-Concurrent/README.md

   When using the Executor framework, you can interrupt a specific task without shutting down the ExecutorService.
 On submitting a task to the service an instance of Future<> is returned by the service.
 You may call the cancel() method on that instance to interrupt the task.

+# Memoization
+ An optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+ A Memoizer is a class that encapsulates the process of creating a value, and remembering the value (memoizing it) so that subsequent calls to get the value will return the memoized value, and not call the Factory method to create it.
+It encapsulates the proces of "getOrCreate()" which is highly useful when you are getting a resource that does not change by a key (think cache) and which is generally considered to be expensive to create.